Save the Elephant Day 2021

 Elephant facts

-- They live in herds of up to 100 individuals, one female being the matriarch who will oversee them all
+- They can live in herds of up to 100 individuals

-- Elephants throw mud and dirt on their backs to prevent getting sun burnt
+- Elephants throw mud and dirt on their backs to prevent getting sunburnt

 - One African elephant is killed every 15 minutes by a poacher